Skip to content

 Why content-heavy sites break differently

 One weak template or taxonomy decision can affect hundreds of URLs.
-That makes architecture, schema, canonicals, internal links, and crawl logic higher leverage than isolated page tweaks.
+That makes architecture, schema, canonicals, internal links, and crawl logic more valuable than isolated page tweaks.

 What a technical consultant should fix